 The EMR relay is designed for AC or DC source depending on the application it is used for.
-The structure of AC & DC EMR relay differs from each other by having a slight difference in its coil construction.
-The DC coil has a freewheeling diode for protection against back EMF & de-energizing the coil.
+The structure of AC and DC EMR relay differs from each other by having a slight difference in its coil construction.
+The DC coil has a freewheeling diode for protection against back EMF and de-energizing the coil.

 The polarity of the source in EMR relay does not matter, it energizes the coil in either way but if there is a back EMF diode installed then polarity should be considered.

-The main disadvantage of EMR relay is that its contacts produce arc during breaking which leads to increasing its resistance over time & decreasing the lifespan of the relay.
+The main disadvantage of EMR relay is that its contacts produce arc during breaking which leads to increasing its resistance over time and decreasing the lifespan of the relay.

-- Related post: Types of Latches – SR & D Latches
+- Related post: Types of Latches – SR and D Latches